 K.C. was a featured writer for Yahoo!
 Travel before joining trips to discover in 2013.
 She is the author of Best Travel Guide for First Time Visitors to Ireland, an Amazon bestseller every year between 2013 and 2016.
 She has been a featured expert on Newsweek, Travel + Leisure, Travelocity, among others.

 Croatia is quickly becoming one of the world’s top tourist destinations.
 From ancient fortified cities to alluring islands, the scenery, history and culture are unbeatable.
 Of course, it’s also been in the spotlight in recent years as a filming location for HBO’s “Game of Thrones.”
+This travel destination is an absolute paradise for nature lovers, foodies, romantics, and even families with kids.
 While you’re there, be sure to put some of these things to do on your list.

 Fantasy comes to life at the naturally stunning Plitvice Lakes National Park, which is often named among the world’s most stunning places with its magnificent waterfalls and interconnected lakes with crystal-clear waters in varying shades of emerald and turquoise.
 The water flows over the chalk and limestone as it has for thousands of years, creating barriers that result in natural dams forming the cascading falls, rivers and caves.